Payment reauthorizations

 Gain a better understanding of Digital River's payment reauthorization feature and how you might use it to sell pre-ordered goods

-Selling pre-ordered goods or managing other types of delayed fulfillment carries a higher risk of chargebacks.
-This is due to the often-lengthy period of time between payment authorization and order fulfillment.
+Selling pre-ordered goods or managing other delayed fulfillment types carries a higher risk of chargebacks.
+This is due to the often lengthy period of time between payment authorization and

-If you'd like to minimize your chargeback risks, your account can be set up so that Digital River never initiates the capture and settlement process without first possessing a valid authorization.
+If you'd like to minimize your chargeback risks, your account can be set up so that Digital River never initiates the capture and settlement process without valid authorization.
 However, selecting this option has potential downsides.
 For details, refer to Managing chargeback risks.

 Although Digital River's payment reauthorization feature has other use cases, this article mainly focuses on strategies to process checkouts and fulfillments containing pre-ordered goods.